Resolving Startup Problems

 You can press a key twice in a row, but if you press the keys out of sequence, the factory reset will not take place.

-After you press these keys, the line buttons on the phone flash amber and then green, and the phone goes through the factory reset process.
-This process can take several minutes.
+After you press these keys, the line buttons on the phone flash red and the phone goes through the factory reset process.

 Do not power down the phone until it completes the factory reset process and the main screen appears.